 How do I pay taxes as an Uber driver?

 Uber driver-partners are classified as independent contractors.
 Therefore, no taxes are withheld by the federal or state government.
 It’s your responsibility to file your taxes at the end of each year, generally using a Schedule C.

 Can I drive for Uber if I’m not a US citizen?

 If you have an SSN and are eligible to work in the United States, then you can drive for Uber as long as you meet their other requirements.
 However, Uber doesn’t honor international driving experience.
 You need to have a US license for at least one year (3 years if you’re under 23 years old).

 What are the drawbacks of driving for Uber?

 No job is perfect.
-One of the biggest drawbacks of being an Uber driver is the relentless wear and tear on your vehicle.
-Also, since Uber drivers work as independent contractors, the expenses such as gas and maintenance, need to be paid for out of their own pockets.
+One of the biggest drawbacks of being an Uber driver-partner is the wear and tear on your vehicle.
+Also, because Uber driver-partners are independent contractors, you’re responsible for any and all costs of owning, maintaining, and operating your vehicle.

 Bottom Line: How to Become an Uber Driver